raspberrypilearning/3D-scene/en/step_4.md

 --- /no-print ---

+**Vector graphics** are made up of splines (mathmatical curves) and appear as shapes with a set of control points which means they can be reshaped easily and still maintain a high resolution (smooth appearance).

+**Bitmap graphics** are made from grids of pixels, they tend to be low resolution (low quality) and may appear a little 'blocky', expecially when the image is enlarged.

 Using your chosen sprite, go to the **Paint Editor** and zoom in on a bitmap graphic using the maginifing tool where you will see the grids of pixels.
 On a vector graphic there are no pixels, just control points.